 Drug Court participants who have been convicted of a non-violent felony and have primary or underlying substance abuse issues.
 Candidates are screened for acceptance by the treatment team and probation.

 In November of 2000, California passed Proposition 36, the Substance Abuse and Crime Prevention Act.
 The purpose is to divert non-violent probationers and parolees charged with simple drug possession or drug use offenses from jail to treatment.

 Proposition 47 was a referendum passed by voters in the state of California on November 20, 2014.
 The measure was also referred to by its supporters as the "Safe Neighborhoods and Schools Act."
 It redefined some nonviolent offenses as misdemeanors, rather than felonies, as they had previously been categorized.

-Formal probation means the suspension of the imposition/execution of a sentence and the order of conditional and revocable release in the community, under the supervision of a Probation Officer, P.C.
+Formal probation means the suspension of the imposition or execution of a sentence and the order of conditional and revocable release in the community, under the supervision of a Probation Officer, P.C.
 1203(a).
-Probation is an act of grace and clemency, not a right.
 Probation under the supervision of a Probation Officer is often referred to as "formal" probation.

 Bench probation is also commonly referred to as "informal", "summary" or "conditional sentence" probation.
 A grant of summary or informal probation is a "conditional sentence".
-Summary probation means the suspension of the imposition or execution of a sentence and the order of revocable release in the community, subject to the conditions established by the court, withoutthe supervision of a Probation Officer.
-In misdemeanor and infraction cases, both formal probation and conditional probation sentences are authorized whenever probation is authorized in the code as a sentencing option.
-However, summary probation (a conditional sentence) is not authorized in felony cases.
+This means it is the suspension of the imposition or execution of a sentence and the order of revocable release in the community, subject to the conditions established by the court, withoutthe supervision of a Probation Officer.
+Summary probation (a conditional sentence) is not authorized in felony cases.
 Both formal probation and summary probation (bench probation) can be violated.
 [P.C.
 1203.2(a)].